veikkos/chester/README.md

 ## Getting started ##

-### Debian based OS ###
+### Debian-like systems ###

 Make sure you have C compiler installed.
-Emulator is tested with, and defaults to, GCC but also compiles with clang.
+Emulator has been tested with GCC and clang.

 Install SDL2
 ```